AlexG28/StarStacker/README.md

 ## Starcounter

-- given a `.fits` file, counts the number of stars
+- given a `.jpeg` file, counts the number of stars